Looking for work isn’t easy, but—with the help of a few tips and a solid strategy—updating your lawyer resume doesn’t have to be hard.

 3. Highlight your accomplishments.
 Don’t be shy when it comes to your achievements.
 Call out your accomplishments—as long as they’re relevant.

 Consider your experience.
-If you have a few years of legal experience, it may not be as necessary to go into extreme detail about your educational background—instead, list the basics and save space for your relevant, recent experience and skills.
+If you have a few years of legal experience, it may not be as necessary to go into extreme detail about your educational background—instead, list the basics, like where you went to law school, and save space for your relevant, recent experience and skills.

 6. Highlight any relevant technology skills

-With this in mind, if you have technology skills, show them off on your resume—technology skills can help set you apart with potential employers, giving them the confidence to know they won’t have to spend time training you to use new technology.
+With this in mind, if you have technology skills, show them off by listing them in bullet points—technology skills can help set you apart with potential employers, giving them the confidence to know they won’t have to spend time training you to use new technology.
+If you land an interview, you may be asked to explain how versed you are in specific programs, so make be honest on your resume.

-7. Focus on the legal practice area you would like to be in
+7. Focus on your ideal legal practice area

+What sort of position are you looking to come across in your job search?
 Are you looking for jobs in immigration law?
 Do you want to specialize in family law?
-Regardless of your previous work history, think about the unique characteristics of the legal practice area that you’re in (or would like to be in), and apply them to your lawyer resume.
+Regardless of your previous work history, think about the unique characteristics of the legal practice area that you’re in (or would like to change to), and apply them to your lawyer resume.

-By considering what area you’ll be working in, you can tailor your resume to focus on the necessary work history, keywords, and skills that are most relevant to that legal practice area.
+Cater to your audience: By considering what area you’ll be working in, you can tailor your legal resume to focus on the necessary work history, keywords, and skills that are most relevant to that legal practice area.

-8. Make sure your resume is specific to the legal role you’re applying for
+8. Make sure your resume is specific to the role

-Once you have created a lawyer resume that’s specific to the practice area you’re aiming for, you can then more easily customize each resume you send out—taking care to match the tone of the specific employer or firm you’re applying to (a good way to learn a firm’s tone is to check out and read their website).
+Once you have created a lawyer resume that’s specific to the practice area you’re interested in, you can then more easily customize each resume you send out—taking care to match the tone of the specific employer or firm you’re applying to (a good way to learn a firm’s tone is to check out and read their website).

-By editing certain sections of your resume to make them more relevant to the role, you’ll set yourself up for greater success with each individual law firm.
+Start by editing certain sections of your legal resume to make them more relevant to the position, so you’ll set yourself up for greater success with each individual law firm.
 This customization is also important to help you get past resume scanning software.

 9. Use keywords in your work history

-Thoughtfully integrating keywords and key phrases into your lawyer resume shows that you’re attuned to the specifics of the job that you’re applying for.
+Thoughtfully integrating keywords and key phrases into your lawyer resume shows that you’re attuned to the specifics of the legal job that you’re applying for, which may impress legal hiring managers.
 This is especially important if you’re applying for a job at a larger firm, as using the right keywords can ensure that you’re not prematurely eliminated from consideration due to an algorithm.
+Legal hiring managers and other employers may also scan resumes quite quickly, especially when there’s an influx of applicants, so be sure to include these keywords to grab their attention.

 10. Keep your audience in mind

-You need to consider all stakeholders who could be reading your resume—and think about who you want to have the biggest impact on.
+You need to consider all stakeholders who could be reading resumes—and think about who you want to have the biggest impact on.
 Just as you would tailor your legal arguments to the audience you’re speaking to.

 Depending on the size of the law firm you’re applying to, your audience could include: